 This is where you have to be careful.

-Global Blue requires that your stamped tax refund form and receipts reach them no less than 21 days after purchase.
+If you get a downtown cash refund, Global Blue requires that they receive your stamped VAT refund form and receipts no less than 21 days after purchase.
 That’s pretty tight.
-If you miss that deadline, your early refund will be debited back to your credit card along with a penalty.
+If you miss that deadline, they’ll debit your refund back to your credit card along with a penalty.
 Have a look close to the bottom of their explanatory webpage.
 From what I’ve seen online, they’re pretty strict about this.

 It’s not surprising and here’s why.